Storidge/cio-faq/troubleshooting.md

 5. In calculations for data throughput, note that for every 100MB/s of incoming data, there is a multiple of the throughput used for replicating data.
 For 2-copy volumes, 100MB/s will be written to local node and 100MB/s will go through the network interface to other nodes as replicated data, i.e. 100MB/s incoming data stream results in 200MB/s of used network bandwidth.

+### Fail: Major version number change, cannot update to 3336

+**Error message:** Fail: Major version number change, cannot update to 3336

+This error indicates that a software update on a node is not forward compatible using the `cioctl node update` command.

+This incompatibility is marked by bumping up the major version number of the software release.
+Possible reasons for update incompatibility can be metadata format changes for major new features, protocol changes for internode communications, etc.

+Although cluster aware updates with `cioctl node update` is not possible, Storidge will provide steps for updating a cluster to latest software release whenever possible.
+Please check release notes at docs.storidge.com or contact support@storidge.com.

 ### dockerd: dockerd: level=warning msg="failed to create proxy for port 9999: listen tcp :9999: bind: address already in use"

 **Error message:** dockerd: time="2019-10-10T17:35:59.961861284Z" level=warning msg="failed to create proxy for port 9999: listen tcp :9999: bind: address already in use"